wd5gnr/Elf-RcForth/readme.md

 ## New Items

+* UNLOOP and UNBEGIN and EXIT -- you need to UNLOOP or UNBEGIN as many levels as you are deep before doing an EXIT

 * If you define LEAN_EXTENDED (in extended.inc) you get a smaller number of extended words to save ROM space.
 You can load the rest later as you desire.

 * Finally have ['] and EXECUTE that work for core or extended word (but not variables).